MicrosoftDocs/fabric-docs/docs/data-engineering/highconcurrencymode-notebooks.md

    :::image type="content" source="media\high-concurrency-mode-for-notebooks\view-all-runs-in-high-concurrency-mode.png" alt-text="Screenshot showing the all runs page for a notebook in a high concurrency session." lightbox="media\high-concurrency-mode-for-notebooks\view-all-runs-in-high-concurrency-mode.png":::

-3. By selecting a session, users can access the monitoring detail view, which shows the list of all the spark jobs that have been run in the session.
+3. Users by selecting a session, can access the monitoring detail view, which shows the list of all the spark jobs that have been run in the session.

 4. In the case of high concurrency session, users could identify the jobs and its associated logs from different notebooks using the **Related notebook** tab, which shows the notebook from which that job has been run.